How to Export Attachments from Jira Cloud Projects via REST API

 1. Generate an API Token

-2. Prepare the API Request to Retrieve Issues with Attachments
+2. Prepare the API Request to get all Work Items with Attachments

-• You will need to make a POST request to the Jira REST API to search for issues with attachments.
+• Make a POST request to the Jira REST API to search for work items with attachments.
 Use the following endpoint and payload:

-• Replace <your-domain> with your Jira Cloud domain and <your-project-key> with the key of your project.
+• Replace <your-domain> with your Jira Cloud domain and <your-project-key> with your project's key.

 3. Make the API Request

-• This command will return a JSON response containing the issues with attachments.
+• The command returns a JSON response with work items that have attachments.

-• This command will output lines containing the issue key, attachment URL, and filename for each attachment.
+• This command will output lines containing the work item key, attachment URL, and filename for each attachment.

 By following these steps, you can efficiently export all attachments from a specific project in Jira Cloud using the REST API.